-- Be a champion for the department advocating its place in the curriculum and the benefits it provides students. - Work closely with Sixth Form students to communicate the various career paths that A level Geography offers. - Ensure all students succeed through differentiated and stimulating lesson delivery. - Be a highly visible point of contact for students and families when they require assistance or information relating to the department. - Lead department meetings. - Attend whole school meetings. - Ensure school uniform is worn correctly. - Produce internal and external reports as necessary. - Work within school systems to inform teaching and non-teaching staff about students' progress. - Communicate effectively and purposefully with parents so they are well informed about the department's procedures, expectations and upcoming events. - Promote positive attitudes to learning and behaviour for learning with vulnerable students. - Liaise with the SEND and EAL Departments to ensure such students are effectively catered for. - To analyse student data and to intervene swiftly, as necessary, communicating with parents on a regular basis. - Uphold and promote the values and ethos of the school. - The post holder will be expected to run after school, each week, at least one voluntary 45 minute academic 'clinic' on their own subject to a group of KS4 or KS5 students as identified by the Head of Department, Deputy Head (Curriculum) or Headteacher.
-This clinic will not be part of the role of Head of Department rather it will be part of a wider, whole school, extended day.
+- Be a champion for the department advocating its place in the curriculum and the benefits it will provide students once they leave school. - Ensure all students can succeed through differentiation and stimulating lesson delivery. - Be a highly visible point of contact for students and families when they require assistance or information relating to the department. - Lead department meetings. - Ensure school uniform is worn correctly. - Produce internal and external reports as necessary. - Work within school systems to inform teaching and non-teaching staff about students' progress. - Communicate effectively and purposefully with parents so they are well informed about the department's procedures, expectations and upcoming events. - Promote positive attitudes to learning and behaviour for learning with vulnerable students. - Liaise with the SEND Department to ensure students with unique needs are effectively catered for. - To analyse student data and to intervene swiftly, as necessary, communicating with parents of underachieving students on a regular basis. - Uphold and promote the values and ethos of the school. - The post holder will be expected to run after school, each week, at least one voluntary 45 minute academic 'clinic' on their own subject to a group of KS4 or KS5 students as identified by the Head of Department, Deputy Head (Curriculum) or Headteacher.
+This clinic will not be part of the role of Head of Department rather it will be part of a wider, whole school, extended day. - The post holder will also contribute to the school's co-curricular programme by delivering a vocational activity for at least 30 minutes per week. - The post holder will be responsible for staffing the isolation room for one lesson a fortnight.